It’s one of the worst feelings, ever.

 “What’s happening to you?!”

-You feel parts of your body aching that you never knew could ache so much.
+You feel parts of your body aching that you never knew could feel pain so much.

 You pray.
 You’re desperate.
 A miracle would be welcome.
 Yet, it doesn’t arrive.